ChethanKMurthy/Generative-Adversarial-Network-GAN--DCF-value-forecasting-/README.md

   - **Visualization:** Use matplotlib or similar libraries to plot graphs comparing NPVs of different banks.
   - **Reporting:** Generate summary reports or output files that highlight key findings and the recommended investment choice.

-### 6. Deployment and Usage

-- **Objective:** Enable users to utilize the project for financial analysis.

-- **Implementation:** Provide a user-friendly interface (`main.py`) or script to run the project, generate forecasts, and obtain investment recommendations based on the latest data and models.

-### 7. Continuous Improvement and Contribution

-- **Objective:** Foster collaboration and improvement through community contributions.

 - **Implementation:** Host the project on GitHub, inviting users to contribute enhancements, bug fixes, or new features via pull requests.
 Maintain active communication and documentation to support contributors and users.